2023 Best Nursing Schools in South Carolina

 Read full report on Nursing at Anderson University South Carolina

 University of South Carolina - Upstate came in at #6 in this year’s edition of the Best Nursing Schools in South Carolina ranking.
-Located in the midsize suburb of Spartanburg, USC Upstate is a public college with a moderately-sized student population.
+Located in the suburb of Spartanburg, USC Upstate is a public college with a medium-sized student population.

 After completing their degree, nursing graduates from USC Upstate carry an average student debtload of $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $137.

-Read full report on Nursing at University of South Carolina - Upstate
+Full Nursing at University of South Carolina - Upstate Report

-University of South Carolina - Aiken came in at #7 in this year’s edition of the Best Nursing Schools in South Carolina ranking.
-Located in the large suburb of Aiken, UofSC Aiken is a public college with a small student population.
+University of South Carolina - Aiken ranked #7 on this year’s Best Nursing Schools in South Carolina list.
+Located in the large suburb of Aiken, UofSC Aiken is a public school with a small student population.

 The average amount in student loans that nursing majors at UofSC Aiken take out is $26,999.

-Lander University came in at #8 in this year’s edition of the Best Nursing Schools in South Carolina ranking.
+Lander University ranked #8 on this year’s Best Nursing Schools in South Carolina list.
 Lander University is a small public school located in the distant town of Greenwood.

 After completing their degree, nursing graduates from Lander University carry an average student debtload of $24,936.

-Claflin University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #9 on the list.
-Located in the town of Orangeburg, Claflin is a private not-for-profit school with a small student population.
+Claflin University ranked #9 on this year’s Best Nursing Schools in South Carolina list.
+Located in the distant town of Orangeburg, Claflin is a private not-for-profit college with a small student population.

 After completing their degree, nursing graduates from Claflin carry an average student debtload of $28,526.